Republicans speak out against FBI raid of Trump’s Mar-a-Lago estate - WFIN Local News

 “Countless times we have examples of Democrats flouting the law and abusing power with no recourse.
 Democrats continually weaponize the bureaucracy against Republicans,” McDaniel said.
 “This raid is outrageous.
 This abuse of power must stop and the only way to do that is to elect Republicans in November.”

+“Every investigation thus far makes one conclusion abundantly clear: Secretary Clinton’s fundamental lack of judgment and wanton disregard for protecting and keeping information confidential raises continued questions about the exposure of our nation’s diplomatic and national security secrets,” McCarthy said in a statement then.

+“The FBI’s initial investigation made it clear that Secretary Clinton’s unlawful and extremely reckless handling of classified information continues to put America’s national security at risk.
+We are a nation of laws, and those laws should be applied equally to all Americans, regardless of their political connections,” Rep. Steve Scalise, R-La., now the House minority whip, said in his own statement at the time.

-Multiple sources confirmed to ABC News that Trump’s residence in Palm Beach was raided by FBI agents on Monday, starting around 10 a.m. local time.
-The former president was not there at the time.
+Multiple sources confirmed to ABC News that Trump’s residence in Palm Beach, Florida, was searched by FBI agents on Monday, starting around 10 a.m. local time.
+The former president was not there.

-Sources said the search of Mar-a-Lago was related to the 15 boxes of documents that Trump took there when he departed the White House, some of which the National Archives has said were marked classified.
+Sources said the operation was related to the 15 boxes of documents that Trump took when he departed the White House, some of which the National Archives has said were marked classified.
 In January, Trump handed over the documents to the National Archives, and his attorneys said they were searching for any more records they may have.

 The former president issued a statement Monday evening, saying Mar-a-Lago “is currently under siege, raided, and occupied by a large group of FBI agents.”
 He added: “They even broke into my safe!”